How to Officiate Weddings in Miami

 Obtain and review the marriage license prior to the ceremony and ensure that:

+When it comes time to sign the marriage license, it’s the couple’s responsibility to obtain and complete the marriage license, but just be sure to check that the paperwork is all correct before you perform the ceremony.
+That means names, dates, and any other important information is correct.
+You can check out some correct examples here.
 As the wedding officiant, you are responsible for filing the completed marriage license within 10 days of the marriage ceremony.
 The completed license must be filed with the issuing county clerk.

 Below is important information pertaining to marriage licenses issued in Miami-Dade County.
 For clarification on what this information means you can check out our Marriage License Laws Explained page.